We asked our clients, “What were the primary benefits of being a part of the Nav-CARE program?” Here’s what they said:

 - The program made life more liveable in the presence of illness

-- Nav-CARE clients described volunteers as good listeners, caring, personable, outgoing, friendly, patient, positive, capable, conscientious, kind, non-intrusive, and diligent in finding out what they did not know
+- The volunteers were: good listeners, caring, personable, outgoing, friendly, patient, positive, capable, conscientious, kind, non-intrusive, and diligent in finding out what they did not know

 - Volunteers found the role satisfying and meaningful